-For the fourth Duke of Christmas, Erica Ridley gave… an autistic heroine.
+For the fourth Duke of Christmas, Erica Ridley gave to me… an autistic heroine.

-the early 19th century, diagnosis for autism was a long way, and what happened to Virginia was something which probably happened to all too many people, most especially powerless young women - her family put her in a lunatic asylum.
+Of course, in the early 19th century, diagnosis for autism was a long way in the future, and what happened to Virginia was something which probably happened to all too many people, most especially powerless young women - her family put her in a lunatic asylum.
 Fortunate enough to escape and find her way to the tiny town of Christmas, she carved out a place for herself under the town’s benevolent guardian and vowed never to set foot in the society world which so utterly rejected her again.

 Theodore is in Christmas to recover quietly from a serious injury he sustained on the battlefield, and Virginia takes him on much like one of her injured wildlife patients.
 The more time he spends with her, the better he comes to understand her.
 There’s a lovely line where he finally figures out why her cat is so irascible which is a perfect allegory for Virginia herself:

 “The cat wasn’t the prickly, antisocial creature he had seemed.
-He had just been waiting to like he mattered.”
+He had just been waiting to be treated like he mattered.”

 Disclaimer: I received a copy of this book for review through NetGalley.